Escrava Isaura (1976 TV series): Escrava Isaura around the world

 Escrava Isaura achieved worldwide success, being broadcast in over 80 countries.
 According to a research conducted by Good Morning America, it is the most dubbed program in the history of world television.
 It was a major hit in South America, the Eastern Bloc, Portugal, Italy, Greece, Turkey, countries in Africa, Indonesia, and the People's Republic of China.

-Escrava Isaura is one of the only foreign-language telenovelas aired in the United Kingdom, being broadcast on Channel 4 in 1987 as Isaura the Slave Girl.
+Escrava Isaura is one of the only foreign-language telenovelas aired in the United Kingdom, being broadcast on Channel 4 in 1985 as Isaura the Slave Girl.
+There, it started in a teatime slot on 15 April 1985 and was even coupled at times with musical highlights from Fantástico from 16 April.
+The run on S4C started on the same day, carrying the previous day's episode at an early afternoon timeslot.
+The final airing was on 24 May on Channel 4 and the following Monday (27 May) on S4C.
 It was also the first show broadcast dubbed into Galician when Galician-language channel TVG was launched in 1985.

 It was the first telenovela broadcast in Hungary under the title Rabszolgasors ("Fate of the slaves").
 It was picked up by János Horvát, a Magyar Televízió executive, who started the telenovela craze with Escrava Isaura.
 According to an urban legend, Hungarian viewers collected money before the happy ending of the telenovela to free Isaura.
 Later Lucélia Santos visited the country.
 After the success of the series in Hungary, other communist countries also aired the show.
 In 1984, it became the most popular program in the history of Polish television, achieving an 81 share.
 Since then, it was aired at least two other times in the country.